o-tawab/Weights-Initializer-pytorch/README.md

-# Weight Initializer For pytorch Models
+# Weights Initializer For pytorch Models
 This is a class to make initializing the weights easier in pytorch.

 ## How to use